Neurodegenerative disease: Amyotrophic lateral sclerosis

-Amyotrophic lateral sclerosis (ALS) or Lou Gehrig's disease is a disease in which motor neurons are selectively targeted for degeneration.
-Amyotrophic lateral sclerosis (ALS) is a neurodegenerative disorder that negatively impacts the upper motor neurons (UMNs) and lower motor neurons (LMNs).
-In 1993, missense mutations in the gene encoding the antioxidant enzyme Cu/Zn superoxide dismutase 1 (SOD1) were discovered in a subsets of patients with familial ALS.
-This discovery led researchers to focus on unlocking the mechanisms for SOD1-mediated diseases.
-However, the pathogenic mechanism underlying SOD1 mutant toxicity has yet to be resolved.
-More recently, TDP-43 and FUS protein aggregates have been implicated in some cases of the disease, and a mutation in chromosome 9 (C9orf72) is thought to be the most common known cause of sporadic ALS.
-It is diagnosed by skeletal muscle weakness that progresses gradually.
+Amyotrophic lateral sclerosis (ALS), commonly referred to Lou Gehrig's disease, is a rare neurodegenerative disorder characterized by the gradual loss of both upper motor neurons (UMNs) and lower motor neurons (LMNs).
+Although initial symptoms may vary, most patients develop skeletal muscle weakness that progresses to involve the entire body.
+The precise etiology of ALS remains unknown.
+In 1993, missense mutations in the gene encoding the antioxidant enzyme superoxide dismutase 1 (SOD1) were discovered in a subset of patients with familial ALS.
+More recently, TAR DNA-binding protein 43 (TDP-43) and Fused in Sarcoma (FUS) protein aggregates have been implicated in some cases of the disease, and a mutation in chromosome 9 (C9orf72) is thought to be the most common known cause of sporadic ALS.
 Early diagnosis of ALS is harder than with other neurodegenerative diseases as there are no highly effective means of determining its early onset.
 Currently, there is research being done regarding the diagnosis of ALS through upper motor neuron tests.
-The Penn Upper Motor Neuron Score (PUMNS) consists of 28 criteria with a score range of 0-32.
+The Penn Upper Motor Neuron Score (PUMNS) consists of 28 criteria with a score range of 0–32.
 A higher score indicates a higher level of burden present on the upper motor neurons.
 The PUMNS has proven quite effective in determining the burden that exists on upper motor neurons in affected patients.

 Independent research provided in vitro evidence that the primary cellular sites where SOD1 mutations act are located on astrocytes.
 Astrocytes then cause the toxic effects on the motor neurons.
 The specific mechanism of toxicity still needs to be investigated, but the findings are significant because they implicate cells other than neuron cells in neurodegeneration.